SKAHP/One-Engi/kant-on-testimony.md

 Our author \[=Meier\] relates belief \[=fides\] merely to testimony

-.14 We distinguish, however, between believing something and believing someone.
-We can
+ **We distinguish, however, between believing something and believing someone.
+We can**

-believe something without someone’s having said it to us.
-We can believe someone if we have
+**believe something without someone’s having said it to us.
+We can believe someone if we have**

-accepted something on his testimony.
-Proofs from experience may well show that the thing is,
+**accepted something on his testimony.
+Proofs from experience may well show that the thing is,**

-but not the absolute necessity of the thing.

-For experience gives only something contingent.
+**but not the absolute necessity of the thing.
+For experience gives only something contingent**

-1. In recent years, a much clearer picture of the development of Kant’s thought has
+In recent years, a much clearer picture of the development of Kant’s thought has

 emerged and it is now widely acknowledged that there is no clear demarcation between Kant

 ‘the teacher’ and Kant ‘the writer-philosopher’, and that any account of Kant’s philosophical

-development will profit from a fine-grained analysis that goes
+development will profit from a fine-grained analysis that goes beyond the traditional

-beyond the traditional differentiation between a critical and pre-critical phase.16 This
+differentiation between a critical and pre-critical phase.
+This is true in particular of Kant’s

-is true in particular of Kant’s lectures on logic which, it has been argued, anticipate a
+lectures on logic which, it has been argued, anticipate a number of moves and strategies that

-number of moves and strategies that later feature prominently in the Critiques.17 As
+later feature prominently in the Critiques.

-Giorgio Tonelli argues, quite generally, ‘logic was never dissociated from the
+As **Giorgio Tonelli **argues, quite generally, ‘logic was never dissociated from the

 methodological consideration of the substance of thought, i.e. from subjects which we